Australian National Botanic GardensCurrently Closed

 - Tags: Outdoors, Botanical Garden, Walking Area, Family And Kids

-About Australian National Botanic Gardens, Canberra
+Australian National Botanic Gardens - Review

 The Botanic gardens are welcome change from the heat and dust of the city.
 They have a prized collection of plants and the gardens beckon a tired soul to rest and reflect.
 Spread over 90 hectares, the gardens do a brilliant job of educating people about botany and preserving rare flora and fauna.